 Each week, we offer a curated calendar of NYC’s top tech events.
-This week is all about having those big, global conversations about how and why we shape the future of tech.
+It’s officially Spring, which means it’s time to get out there, meet some fresh faces, and find new inspiration.
 Check out our picks below or head over to our full events listings here.